dart-lang/language/working/augmentations/feature-specification.md

 defining a getter whose return type is the type of the variable.
 If the variable is not `final`, or is `late` without an initializer, then the variable declaration also implicitly defines a setter with a parameter named `_` whose type is the type of the variable.
-Likewise, a field parameter in a primary constructor induces an introductory instance variable declaration which in turn has a complete getter and a complete setter if not `final`.
+Likewise, a declaring parameter in a primary constructor induces an introductory instance variable declaration which in turn has a complete getter and a complete setter if not `final`.